ninad-kamat/elixir/doc/Loops/Readme.md

 Can you see the subtle difference in these two?
 In the _iterator_ model, all the logic of performing the iteration is largely placed in the _iterator_ (pointer-like) object.
-I have intentionally defined the iter*end object outside the loop here as with \_iterators*, you only have equality comparison with other _iterators_.
+I have intentionally defined the `iter_end` object outside the loop here as with _iterators_, you only have equality comparison with other _iterators_.
 C++17 did give us the _sentinel_, but that is just a workaround to the fundamental problem with _iterators_.

 On the other hand, with _Loops_, the logic of iteration lies with the _Loop_ itself.
 This means an _index_ does not carry much logic.
-In fact, in most cases it is a pod type like `std::size_t`.
+In fact, in most cases it is a POD type like `std::size_t`.
 Further, this _index_ can be used over multiple _loops_.
 Each _loop_ understands how it should react to a particular position in its sequence.
 This significantly reduces code for implementation.
 Unlike `ranges` where you probably implement and `iterator`